Floquet state depletion in ac-driven circuit QED: Theoretical background and methods

 It is now tempting to conclude that (exact) quasienergy crossings can occur only when $\mu_0 = \mu_1 = 0$.
 This however, would ignore crossings with equivalent states from other Brillouin zones with quasienergies shifted by multiples of $\hbar\Omega$.
-Taking them into account yields for the crossings the more general condition $\mu_0 + k\hbar\Omega = \mu_1$, where $k$ may be any integer, such that $\mu_0 = k\hbar\Omega/2$.
+Taking them into account yields for the crossings the weaker condition $\mu_0 + k\hbar\Omega = \mu_1$, where $k$ may be any integer, such that $\mu_0 = k\hbar\Omega/2$.
 This means that for the Hamiltonian \eqref{app:Ht}, quasienergies may cross only at the border or in the middle of the Brillouin zone.
-In the absence of symmetries, the crossings are generally avoided, but nevertheless are found under the same condition, see Fig.~3(a) of the main text.
+In the absence of symmetries, the crossings are generally avoided, but nevertheless are found under the same condition, see Fig.~\ref{fig:spectrum}(a).